 - If the author presents a statistic, a fact, or other evidence, does she/he also tell you the source of that evidence?

 - What do you know about the source of the author's evidence?
 Is the source reputable?
 Biased?
 Has anyone heard of this source?

 - Can you cross-check the information elsewhere?

 Purdue University's Online Writing Lab provides extensive information about evaluating sources.
-Take a look at their Evaluation During Reading page for some additional guidelines for reading sources.
+Take a look at their Evaluating Sources page for some additional guidelines for reading sources.